-The proposal would result in local and regional investments totalling approximately \$20 million.
+The proposal would result in local and regional investments totalling approximately \$20-30 million.
 The venture would be expected to be profitable for the concessioner (Navajo Nation) and other parties sharing in revenues such as the developer and the LeChee Chapter.
 Although such benefits cannot presently be quantified they are likely to be substantial in the areas of increased retail sales, capital generation, and loan interest.
-Revenue distribution from the project would be dealt with during negotiation of the business site lease.
+Revenue distribution from the project would be dealt with during negotiation of the subcontract between the Navajo Nation and the project developer.
 Under Alternative A the potential economic benefits would be less, since the revenue-producing facilities would be sized about one-third lower than the proposal.
 However, capital costs would also be lower.
 Under Alternative B the development would be the same size as the proposal.
-However, its format of concentrated facilities would result in greater congestion, which could reduce the developments attractiveness and profitability in comparison with the proposal.
+However, its format of concentrated facilities would result in greater congestion, which could reduce the attractiveness and profitability of the development in comparison with the proposal.